wb-airbus/soxy/README.md

 a common protocol.
 At the time of writing, soxy provides:

 - a bootstrap module using a PowerShell backend script ("stage0");
-- a (basic) FTP server to access the virtual machine's filesystem;
+- a (basic) FTP server to access the remote machine's filesystem;
-- a telnet-like interface to spawn and interact with a console/shell executed on the virtual machine;
+- a telnet-like interface to spawn and interact with a console/shell executed on the remote machine;
-- a telnet-like interface to read/write the Windows clipboard of the virtual machine;
+- a telnet-like interface to read/write the clipboard of the remote machine;
-- a SOCKS5 proxy which permits to open connections on client's side as if it was opened in the virtual machine.
+- a SOCKS5 proxy which permits to open connections on client's side as if it was opened in the remote machine.

 soxy is a more stable, complete and modular alternative to existing tools such as [SocksOverRDP](https://github.com/nccgroup/SocksOverRDP),